jdevfullstack-tutorials/blinking-led-arduino/README.md

 which are not void can return values.

 ## The Setup
-You need an 3 basic LEDs, 1 breadboard and the Arduino UNO board.
+You need 3 basic LEDs, 1 breadboard and the Arduino UNO board.

 Follow the wiring as indicated in the picture